furqan-shaikh/quora-questions-semantic-search/README.md

 # How to run
 ## Setting up Pinecone
 1. Create a free account on Pinecone here.
-2. Create an index with and make sure the dimensions is set to 384
+2. Create an index and make sure the dimensions is set to 384
 3. Create an API key.
 Copy Index name,namespace, API Key and Environment in `constants.py` file

 ## Setting up Dependencies:
-`!pip install -qU pinecone-client[grpc] datasets sentence-transformers`
+`!pip install -r requirements.txt`

 ## Running Control Plane
 1. Run: `python control_plane.py`